 It wouldn’t make sense for the web chat team at Beat to be trained in eating disorders but rather trained to offer support around their website and other support options.
 In this regard, the staff and the web chat service did a great job.
 The problem was my expectations got in the way, thus causing my disappointment.
 Luckily, I have hindsight.

-Thus, if you think you might have an eating disorder, know someone who does, or need help because you’ve been let down while trying to get help, then the web chat service Beat offers is certainly is a good place to start.
+Thus, if you think you might have an eating disorder, know someone who does, or needs help because you’ve been let down while trying to get help, then the web chat service Beat offers is certainly a good place to start.

 Furthermore, Beat’s information on overturning negative decisions and knowing your rights could be a lifesaver.
 Although this wasn’t something I discussed with them when I used their chat service, it was something they brought up when I talked about my issues with everyone ignoring my eating disorder, which ultimately led to me developing reactive hypoglycaemia.